 By Chris Quick, Distance Night in Palatine Meet Director

-In this context, I would like to put forth Distance Night as an intentionally designed reaction to our outsourcing of community to virtual sources.
+In this context, I put forth Distance Night as an intentionally designed reaction to the outsourcing of community to virtual sources.
 I may hype the meet online via Twitter and send out information via email and other channels, but the intent of all that virtual communication is to gather all of us in one spot, for one night.
 In such a space, genuine connection occurs.
 We have only done this four times, but my favorite part each year has been the reactions of our newcomers.
 People I know, many of whom love track and distance running fervently, are just aghast at the energy, the excitement, the joy, the fun, and the tactile intensity of it all.
 Here, in congregation, the distance running community comes together and celebrates what is possible through physical communion.
 We meet up with old friends, make new ones, celebrate victory, console defeat, and best of all…have an incredibly good time at a track meet.

 And the most important reality is the athletes themselves.
 We all know what is possible when the right field is brought together with the right set of motivations.
 We want to come out and RUN FAST.
 And when the weather cooperates, we can achieve a sense of collective liftoff that is nearly impossible in the other constructs within which we conduct our track seasons.
-It is the kind of construct where dreams come true, where school records are broken, and where everyone leaves with a sense of awe and wonder at what just happened.
+It is the kind of construct where dreams come true, where school records are broken, and where everyone leaves with a sense of awe at what just happened.
 Try having that experience on a screen.
 It is too full body, too immersive to be possible any place but at an actual track with all of your friends.

 I thank all of you for making this particular reality with me.